Risk-sensitive Markov Decision Process and Learning under General Utility Functions: Conclusion

 \section{Conclusion}

 In conclusion, to understand MDP with general utility functions, we develop two efficient RL algorithms.
 Specifically, we propose the VICN Algorithm when a simulator is accessible and prove the corresponding sample complexity of order $\Tilde{\calO}\left(\frac{H^7SA\kappa^2 }{\epsilon^2}\right)$.
-Without access to the simulator, we propose the VICN-UCB Algorithm and prove its regret upper bound is of order $\Tilde{\calO}\left(\sqrt{H^4S^2AT\kappa(\lambda+\eta)}\right)$.
-An interesting future problem to study would be how to develop an instance-dependent lower bound of regret for RL with general utility, and how to find an algorithm that matches this lower bound.
-Another beneficial direction to explore is the development of an efficient deep-learning-based algorithm under general utility for large-scale applications.
+Without access to the simulator, we propose the VICN-UCB Algorithm and prove that its regret upper bound is of order {$\Tilde{\calO}\left(\sqrt{H^4S^2AT\kappa(\lambda+\eta)}+\sqrt{H^3SAT\kappa^2{\iota_2}}\right)$}, { which matches our proposed instance-independent regret lower bound, with order $\Omega\Big(\sqrt{HSAT\underline{\kappa}^2}\Big)$, in $A$ and $T$.} Another beneficial direction to explore is the development of an efficient deep-learning-based algorithm under general utility for large-scale applications.
 This is crucial because, despite extensive research on deep RL algorithms in the conventional risk-neutral setting \citep{shen2020deep, fan2020theoretical, yin2023sample}, the role of risk sensitivity in deep RL algorithms remains less explored.